 - D 3.5.2 Land Use Census

 - DLCO 3.5.2 A land use census shall:

 - a.
 Be conducted.

 - b.
-Identify within a distance of 8 km (5 miles) the location, in each of the 16 meteorological sectors, of the nearest milk animal, the nearest residence, and the nearest garden of > 50 m (500 ft) producing broad leaf vegetation.
+Identify within a distance of 8 km (5 miles) the location, in each of the 16 meteorological sectors, of the nearest milk animal, the nearest residence, and the nearest garden of > 50 m2 (500 ft2) producing broad leaf vegetation.
 Broad leaf vegetation sampling of at least three different kinds of vegetation may be performed at the SITE BOUNDARY in each of two different direction sectors with the highest predicted D/Qs in lieu of a garden census, per Table D 3.5.1-1, part 4.c.

-CONDITI ON REQUIRED AC TION COMPLETION TIME A. Land use cens location(s) tha calculated dos commitment, o greater than th currently being in DSR 3.2.3. t yields a se, dose or D/Q value ne values g calculated 1 Identify the new in the next Radic Effluent Release Report.
+CONDITION REQUIRED ACTION COMPLETION TIME A. Land use census identifies location(s) that yields a calculated dose, dose commitment, or D/Q value greater than the values currently being calculated in DSR 3.2.3.1.
+A.1 Identify the new location(s) in the next Radioactive Effluent Release Report.
 In accordance with the Radioactive Effluent Release Report

-CONDITION REQUIRED ACTION COMPLETION TIME B. Land use census identifies location(s) that yields a calculated dose, or dose commitment (via the same exposure pathway) a factor greater than 2 than at a location from which B.1 AND Add the new location(s) to the Radiological Environmental Monitoring Program.
-30 days samples are currently being obtained in accordance with Table D 3.5.1-1.
+CONDITION REQUIRED ACTION COMPLETION TIME В. Land use census identifies location(s) that yields a calculated dose, or dose commitment (via the same exposure pathway) a factor B.1 Add the new location(s) to the Radiological Environmental Monitoring Program.
+30 days greater than 2 than at a location from which AND samples are currently being obtained in accordance with Table D 3.5.1-1.
 B.2 Delete the sampling location(s), excluding the control station location, having the lowest calculated dose, dose commitment(s) or D/Q value, via the same exposure pathway, from the Radiological Environmental Monitoring Program.
 After October 31 of the year in which the land use census was conducted AND B.3 Submit in the next Radioactive Effluent Release Report documentation for a change in the ODCM including revised figure(s) and table(s) for the ODCM reflecting the new location(s) with information supporting the change in sampling locations.
 In accordance with the Radioactive Effluent Release Report